aquasecurity/tracee/docs/docs/tracing/event-filtering.md

 information that is relevant to the user, the `--filter` flag.

-With `--filter` command line flag you define expressions that tells **tracee-ebpf** what you are interested in based on event metadata filtering capabilities.
+With `--filter` command line flag you define expressions that tells **tracee** what you are interested in based on event metadata filtering capabilities.
 Only events that match given criteria will be traced.

 !!!
 Tip